 Other Study Programs Abroad.
 For programs not administered or sponsored by Benedictine College, the approval process must start at the beginning of the semester prior to the one the student plans to study abroad.
 Students are required to make an appointment with the Registrar to verify their enrollment status while abroad and make sure that the courses taken abroad will transfer to Benedictine.
 Without prior approval, credit may not be transferable to Benedictine College.
-Students are also required to make an appointment with the Financial Aid office to verify what financial
+Students are also required to make an appointment with the Financial Aid office to verify what financial aid applies to their specific program and make sure that all the relevant paperwork is taken care of well in advance of making final plans.

-Short term faculty-led trips.
+Short-term faculty-led trips.
 Faculty-led programs may be developed by faculty members and offered during Christmas, Spring, or Summer breaks.
-Short term faculty-led trips usually consist of a mix of lectures, exercises, excursions, and group time.
+Short-term faculty-led trips usually consist of a mix of lectures, exercises, excursions, and group time.
 All credit-bearing programs must be approved by the Dean of the College before advertising the program.
 Prerequisite courses may be required depending on the faculty member and/or the course designation.
 Admission requirements include participation in orientation meetings, arrangement for adequate travel medical insurance coverage, and the ability of Benedictine College to reasonably meet special needs.